Privacy Notice

 Personal information about any individual who is not involved in the complaint will not be disclosed or will be anonymised, where possible.

-We do have a Retention and Destruction Policy, which explains how long we keep information for, once a complaint has been closed.
+We have a Retention and Destruction Policy, which explains how long we keep information for, once a complaint has been closed.

 Personal information provided by our contractors will be retained by us in accordance with the terms of the contract and in accordance with our retention policy.

-The SLCC operates in the UK and all of our computers are held in the UK.
+We operate in the UK and all of our computers are held in the UK.
 In order to allow us to carry out our legal obligations or duties set out in this Notice, we may need to send your information to businesses outside the UK.

 If you complete an online complaint form, the emails sent will be operated through Mandrill.
 Mandrill processes data outside the EU, but is certified under the Privacy Shield scheme.
 We have a data processor agreement with Mandrill.